Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 1. Helm
 1. Deploy yaml

 So what gets deployed?
-By the looks of it, the deployment contains the KEDA operator, roles and role bindings and these custom resources:
+The deployment contains the KEDA operator, roles and role bindings and these custom resources:

 * ScaledObject